apollographql/apollo-link/packages/apollo-link-dedup/README.md

 The Dedup Link does not take any options when creating the link.

 ## Context
-The Dedup Link can be overriden by using the context on a per opearation basis:
+The Dedup Link can be overridden by using the context on a per operation basis:
 - `forceFetch`: a true or false (defaults to false) to bypass deduplication per request

 ```js